svsticky/sturdy-memory/README.md

 ## Testing

+### API
-Inside the Dev Container, you can run tests with [pytest](https://docs.pytest.org/):
+Inside the Dev Container, you can run tests for the API with [pytest](https://docs.pytest.org/):

+THIS IS STIL VERY MUCH TO DO!!!
+No testing has been added yet

+### Frontend
+Inside the Dev Container, you can run tests for the API with [bun](https://bun.sh/docs/cli/test)

 THIS IS STIL VERY MUCH TO DO!!!
 No testing has been added yet